 Since you may have to miss one or more breastfeeding sessions, pumping your breasts to express your milk will relieve discomfort and maintain your milk supply.
 This process will be a little easier if you plan ahead.

-Ask your baby's doctor or nurse where you may pump while at the hospital.
+Ask your baby's healthcare provider where you may pump while at the hospital.
 Electric pumps are usually available for your use.
-If you will be missing more than a few nursing sessions and will not be at the hospital all the time, you might want to rent an electric breast pump, from the hospital, to use during this time.
+If you will be missing more than a few nursing sessions and will not be at the hospital all the time, you might want to rent an electric breast pump from the hospital to use during this time.

-Breast milk may be frozen for several months, or refrigerated and used within 24 to 48 hours after pumping.
+Breast milk may be frozen for several months, or refrigerated and used within 4 days after pumping.
 You will need to properly collect, label, and store your milk.
-Consult a certified lactation consultant (IBCLC) for more information about pumping and breast milk storage.
+Talk with a certified lactation consultant (IBCLC) for more information about pumping and breast milk storage.

 In most cases, you can resume breastfeeding when your baby has awakened from the anesthesia.
 However, surgery can be very disruptive and your baby may not be interested or ready to breastfeed right after surgery.
 If your baby is not able to breastfeed the usual length of time, you can pump after the feeding to empty your breasts and maintain your milk production.